coder-hxl/x-crawl/publish/README.md

 The res you get will be an object.

-**2. PageRequestConfig**
+**2. CrawlPageDetailTargetConfig**

-More configuration options of PageRequestConfig can be found in [PageRequestConfig](#PageRequestConfig) .

-If you want to crawl this page and need to retry on failure, you can try this way of writing:
+This is the detailed target configuration. if you want to crawl this page and need to retry on failure, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'